cjolson1/Lagunitas-Quality-Assurance/README.md

 #### Cons of TDD

 - Like any programming, there is a big difference between doing it and doing it well.
 Writing good unit tests is an art form.
 (We will get to that in this document.)
-- Initially unit testing is slower.
+- Initially slower while unit tests are developed.
 - Unit testing is something the whole team has to buy into.
 Team Leaders have to enforce policies and actually get in and check the tests.
 - Complex cases are much harder to design test cases for.
+This is why the cases must be broken down AHEAD of development.

-While test driven development (TDD) project have higher quality, there is a tradeoff between the benfit of less bugs versus the cost of increased deployment time.
-This time expense is a valid concern; however, for Lagunitas, a company in the process of scaling, TDD can be advantageous for developing quality applications with minimized time wasted fixing bugs.
+While test driven development (TDD) projects have higher quality, there is a cost of increased deployment time for less bugs.
+This time expense is a valid concern; however, for Lagunitas, a company in the process of scaling, TDD can be advantageous for developing quality applications with minimized time wasted fixing bugs long term.

-Agile-development group like Lagunitas, do not use TDD; however, it is a critical part of Agile development, according to the Agile <a href="http://programmers.stackexchange.com/questions/21870/can-you-be-agile-without-doing-tdd-test-driven-development">community</a>.
+TDD is a critical part of Agile development, according to the Agile <a href="http://programmers.stackexchange.com/questions/21870/can-you-be-agile-without-doing-tdd-test-driven-development">community</a>.

 <p align="center">
 <b>According to "Exploding Software-Engineering Myths" by Microsoft Research, which used Microsoft to test the efficiency of TDD, test-driven development reduces defects in software by 60-90% while increasing time investment by 15-35%.</b>